 Where do you like to eat out in Dubai?

-I have always loved La Petite Maison and of course no weekend is complete without a trip to Baskin Robbins with my daughters.
+I have always loved LPM Restaurant and of course no weekend is complete without a trip to Baskin Robbins with my daughters.

 What inspires you about Dubai?